SouradeepBera/Sip4J/README.md

 **javasip** was developed for replacing JsSip in Java, using SIP+SDP for signalling and RTP+Websocket for media transfer.\
-ALthough **javasip** was specifically designed for the Sprinklr usecase, it can very easily be modified and extended to create a high-level sip library for Java.
+Although **javasip** was specifically designed for the Sprinklr usecase, it can very easily be modified and extended to create a high-level sip library for Java.

 ---